codelableidenvelux/agestudy/README.md

 # Agestudy
 This repository contains the code for the Agestudy website.
-Agestudy contains 3 cognitive tasks [Corsi Block, Task Switching, N-Back] and 2 surveys implemented in Psytoolkit.
+Agestudy contains 3 cognitive tasks and 2 surveys implemented in Psytoolkit.
 This README contains information on the structure of this repository.

 ## Repository overview